Are you ready to make your organisation more resilient?

 Organisations moving their business applications and data stores to the cloud, paired with device usage and growing regulatory complexity, have made on-premises internet gateways cumbersome and expensive to manage.
 Meanwhile, distributed workforces as a result of remote and hybrid working models have rendered corporate firewalls powerless.

 According to the results of Q Associates’ Independent UK Survey of IT Priorities, many organisations are struggling to adapt their protective measures to this dynamic environment while still maintaining efficiency.
-Of the IT leaders surveyed, almost one in two (46.85%) cited security threats as the biggest major IT challenge they’re concerned about in 2021.
+Of the IT leaders surveyed, 63% cited security threats as the biggest major IT challenge they’re concerned about in 2022.

 As new threats continue to emerge, organisations need to think differently about how they are securing their networks.
 What do these threats look like?
 How exactly are traditional systems finding themselves challenged and what steps can you take to protect your company, your network, your data and your customers from ever-shifting threats?